AminaG/search-results/README.md

-For testing you can run `index.html`
+For testing you can run `multi-index.html`

+Settings for text are inside the HTML files.